nus-cs2103-AY2021S1/ip/docs/README.md

 ### Save
 Save the task list and load with saved data when reopening.

+### Help
+Get the list of commands that can be used.

 ## Usage

 #### `todo` - add a todo task